fu9ar/sql-ecology/01-sql-basic-queries.md

 arithmetic operators (+ - * /) and a variety of built-in functions ().
 For
 example, we could round the values to make them easier to read.
 While you may not need two decimal places when evaluating population demographics, I included it here to illustrate how the function arguments work.

     SELECT CHSI_County_Name, ROUND(Population_Size*Poverty/100, 2) from Demographics;

 > ## Challenge
 >
-> Write a query that ...
+> Write a query that returns the names of the counties with Population Size, and Numbers (not percentages) of White,
+> Black,  Hispanic, and Asian people

 Filtering
 ---------

 Databases can also filter data – selecting only the data meeting certain criteria.
 For example, let’s say we only want the data for Massachusetts.
-We need to add a WHERE clause to our
+We need to add a WHERE clause to our query:
-query:

     SELECT * FROM Demographics WHERE CHSI_State_Abbr='MA';